 If you are planning to register your NGO then certain imperative decisions are required to be finalized beforehand.
 There are many of the key elements are required to be finalized and implemented through the registration procedure.
 These key factors include:

 - Governing Body

 It does not matter what type of NGO you want to start.
 The field you work might differ, but you must have the ultimate goal and inherent desire of helping and supporting others.

-Once you have taken the decision to start an NGO, you should have a clearly defined goal and a transparent vision for which it is established and will be operated.
+Once you have decided to start an NGO, you should have a clearly defined goal and a transparent vision for which it is established and will be operated.
 You must also mention the benefits of establishing an NGO which is either Public in general or in a set of people.

 Documents Required for NGO Registration

-These are the mandatory documents which are very necessary for the Registration of NGO.
+These are the mandatory documents that are very necessary for the Registration of NGOs.